-Some poultry companies are including animal welfare in their Quality Assurance (QA) programs in response to consumer and market demands indicating that animal welfare is a quality issue.
+Some poultry companies include animal welfare in their Quality Assurance (QA) programs in response to consumer and market demands that animal welfare is a quality issue.
 A recent survey in Australia has shown that this demand is real with more than 30% of consumers engaging in some form of animal welfare-related activity such as donating to an animal welfare group or talking about the topic with friends, family or colleagues.
 Thus, there is an increasing need for suppliers to provide information on animal welfare and management practices at all stages of production, transport and processing.

 Animal welfare in Australia is a State issue and while there are Codes of Practice for the Welfare of Animals, including one for Domestic Poultry in all States and Territories, these are modified by some States and they tend to be fairly general with no provisions for industry/companies to demonstrate compliance.

 The chicken meat industry provides a good example of what has been happening in the area of animal welfare standards.
 A comprehensive animal welfare audit document titled “A Welfare Audit for the Chicken Meat Industry” has been developed to cover all aspects of management that impact on animal welfare from birth to slaughter.
 The intention at the outset was for the documentation to provide national standards so that all companies in Australia would have the same animal welfare standard for any issue.

 Documentation has been developed on animal welfare for companies to incorporate into existing QA programs that predominantly focus on food safety and biosecurity, albeit with some elements of welfare such as mortality and morbidity.
 The documentation was developed by a management group that comprised of representatives from commercial companies, farmer groups, animal welfare groups, and teaching and research organisations.